bouatom/polymorphicdemo/README.md

 # Polymorphic Malware Behavior Simulator

 **FOR AUTHORIZED SECURITY TESTING ONLY**
-Use exclusively in approved lab environments with Trend Micro Standard Endpoint Protection (SEPA) or Apex One installed and enrolled in Vision One.
+Use exclusively in approved lab environments with Trend Micro Standard Endpoint Protection or Apex One installed and enrolled in Vision One.

 ---